sohamchatterjee50/IR2/README.md

 1. Model pre-training.
 2. Model fine-tuning.
-3. The selection of the best checkpoint w.r.t a retrieval metric (i.e., `eval_precision_at_1`) in the local setting (which considers all tables that appear in the dev set as the corpus).
+3. The selection of the best checkpoint with respect to a retrieval metric (i.e., `eval_precision_at_1`) in the local setting (which considers all tables that appear in the dev set as the corpus).
 These metrics are printed to XM.
-4. Produce global predictions for the selected best checkpoint - these consist of representations for all tables in the corpus.
+4. Producing global predictions for the selected best checkpoint - these consist of representations for all tables in the corpus.
-5. Generate retrieval metrics w.r.t to the global setting, and write KNN tables ids and scores for each query to a JSON file (to be used for negatives mining or E2E QA).
+5. Generating retrieval metrics based on the global setting, and write KNN tables ID's and scores for each query to a JSON file (to be used for negatives mining or End2End QA).

 We must thus first create the data to use.
 This can be done with the following script (note that running the below script is very time-consuming and resource intensive due to the sheer data size):
 ```sh